zaynapsabry/Angora/README.md

 # Angora
-Landing page describe information about company using  HTML5, CSS3 and Bootstrap5.
+Fully responsive landing page using HTML5, CSS3 and Bootstrap5.